rgmantovani/HpTuning/README.md

 ### Setup

-First, download and compile the [DCol](http://dcol.sourceforge.net/) library and place the resultant binary file (dcol) into the ```src``` subdirectory.
-If the ```src``` folder does not exist, create it, and save the binary file there.
-Secondly, to install the current project, please use the following command inside your R session:
+You can install the current project, please use the following command inside your R session:
 ```R
 devtools::install_github("rgmantovani/HpTuning")
 ```